I’ll never forget my first taste of Slovenia’s orange wine: it came with a story, a master storyteller and its very own TV show.

 Vinoteka Storija

 By law, wine stores cannot offer food or charge for tastings, so visitors should expect to buy at least one bottle at Storija.
 At prices ranging from 10 to 200 Euros, there’s something for every budget and wine preference.
 And the sommelier’s expertise is free.
-Having grown up alongside some of Slovenia’s top winemakers, David knows wine but he also is quick to assess his customers.
-His selections were spot on target.

 Slovenia’s Orange Wine